exasol/test-db-builder-java/README.md

 ## Customer Support

-This is an open source project which is officially supported by Exasol.
-For any question, you can contact our support team.
+This is an open source project which is written by enthusiasts at Exasol and not officially supported.
+We will still try to help you as much as possible.
+So pleae create Github issue tickets when you want to request features or report bugs.

 # Table of Contents